FluxForce AI Blog | Secure AI Agents, Compliance & Fraud Insights

 • Automate the collection of OSINT data from sources like corporate registries, open source intelligence software, and

-• Map transactional networks and flag high-risk behaviors using irules
+• Map transactional networks and flag high-risk behavioral patterns using intelligence-driven fraud prevention rules and anomaly detection models

-• Continuously learn from feedback, refining thresholds and reducing false positives
+• Continuously learn from investigative feedback, refining detection thresholds and progressively reducing false positive rates

 OSINT methodology ensures structured analysis, while OSINT investigation tools and OSINT platforms provide the data foundation for AI-powered intelligence for compliance and security.